Duncan Munn

-Duncan Munn (born 28 May 2003) is a Scottish rugby union player who plays for Glasgow Warriors at the Centre position.
+Duncan Munn (born 28 May 2003) is a Scottish rugby union player who plays for Glasgow Warriors at the Centre or Wing position.

 Rugby Union career

 Amateur career

 Duncan, from Alexandria, played with local club Loch Lomond from the age of 5, before moving on to West of Scotland and Cartha Queens Park.

 Professional career

 He played with the Boroughmuir Bears in the Super 6 tournament in 2021.

 After impressing with the Bears, Munn joined Glasgow Warriors in 2022, initially with the Scottish Rugby Academy, before graduating from the academy with a permanent partnership deal with the Glasgow Warriors and Boroughmuir Bears in 2023.

 He played for Glasgow Warriors 'A' side against the Super 6 sides Ayrshire Bulls and Boroughmuir Bears in the 2022–23 season in April 2023.

 He played in the pre-season matches for Glasgow Warriors against Ulster and Zebre in the 2023–24 season.

 He played for Glasgow Warriors 'A' side against Edinburgh 'A' in November 2023, scoring a try in that match.

 He then made his competitive debut for the Warriors against Cardiff Rugby on 22 March 2024 in the United Rugby Championship in a hard-fought win which took the Warriors joint top of the URC league.
 He became Glasgow Warrior No. 360.
 He signed a pro deal with the club on 17 April 2025.